A Good Swimming Lesson

 Once you have identified the issues ask to speak to the swimming co-ordinator and discuss possible solutions.

-Swimming lessons that are built around the British Gas ASA Learn to Swim Framework are designed to be progressive.
+Swimming lessons that are built around the ASA Learn to Swim Framework are designed to be progressive.
 There are clear stages in the framework and each stage can be passed by reaching set outcomes.

 Speak to your child's teacher to see if there is anything you can do in family swimming time that will help.
 Should you still have queries contact the swimming co-ordinator at your leisure centre.